travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       git commit -m"Pipeline build check in."
       git push
       ```
-  1. For the pipeline build script we are in a different situation because have a detached head.
-A detached head
-     is when.
-For more information, see [How to fix a detached head][detached-head] and the GitHub docs for [git-checkout][git-checkout].
+   * Pipeline.
+For the pipeline build script we are in a different situation because have a detached head.
+A detached head is when.
+See the documentation for how to [run git in scripts][git-commands].
+For more information about detached head, see [How to fix a detached head][detached-head] and the GitHub docs for [git-checkout][git-checkout].

       ```bash
       git status